marketempower/axiomtheme.com/content/docs/configuration.md

 - In the `params.images` Config section
 - In a Page or Post's Frontmatter when setting the Feature image
 - In a Page or Post's Content when linking to a PDF, or using the Figure shortcode to display an image
+- When using Leaf Page Bundles or any other structure where resources are not on a CDN
 - Anywhere else an asset path is entered, excepting links to third-party websites/assets

+> If you use a different Permalink structure than Axiom's default, you'll need to adjust your Paths in Content to match that, i.e., `posts/my-post/`, or `blog/my-post-2020-01-01`, etc.

 ## Core